60 FPS vs 120 FPS: Differences and When 120 FPS Is Worth It in 2026

 A practical 2026 guide to 60 FPS vs 120 FPS for video and gaming.
 Covers definitions, input-lag math, monitor and HDMI requirements, when 120 FPS is worth it (and when 60 FPS is enough), the top tools for converting 60 FPS footage to true 120 FPS with AI frame interpolation, and a step-by-step UniFab Smoother AI walkthrough.

-"120 FPS" stands for 120 frames per second — the number of distinct images displayed on screen every second.
+"120 FPS" stands for 120 frames per second: the number of distinct images produced every second.
 It's a core part of how smooth, sharp, and responsive a video, game, or stream feels.

 Frame rate display image